ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

 {% endlist %}

-### Using message metadata feature
+### Using message metadata feature {#messagemeta}

 You can provide some metadata for any particular message when writing.
 This metadata can be a list of up to 100 key-value pairs per message.
-All the metadata provided when writing a message is returned to a consumer with the message during reading.
+All the metadata provided when writing a message is sent to a consumer with the message during reading.

 {% list tabs %}